Skip to main content

 We would expect that any future changes to income are confirmed on the application we receive so that this can be taken into consideration by our underwriters.

 Where applicants are on or due to go onto family leave then we will require details of the date they are expected to return to work, the basis on which they will return (i.e. Part time / Full time) and the new salary on return to work.
-This will need to be verified by the applicant’s employer.
+This will need to be verified by the applicant’s employer if they intend to return under different terms.

 Income validation